SYS_CLOCK: 2026-01-21 00:00:00 UTC

 This effort manifests in two levels of institutional awareness:

-- From “Rule by Man” to “System Sustainability”: Through highly coherent five-year plans (with a minimum unit of five years, and a foresight of 15-30 years), China seeks to overcome the “short-termism” seen in Western electoral politics.
-This dedication to long-term planning fundamentally aims to prevent the state from falling into governance interruptions akin to those during the late Ming.
+• From “Rule by Man” to “System Sustainability”: Through highly coherent five-year plans (with a minimum unit of five years, and a foresight of 15-30 years), China seeks to overcome the “short-termism” seen in Western electoral politics.
+This dedication to long-term planning is fundamentally about preserving policy continuity, strengthening governance stability, and reducing disruptions from short-term cycles to the country's development rhythm.

-- Strategic Commitment to Real Industry: Despite facing enormous environmental and transition pressures, China's insistence on maintaining the most comprehensive range of industrial categories is to absorb historical lessons where moving from the real to virtual economy weakened the nation's foundation.
+• Strategic Commitment to Real Industry: Despite facing enormous environmental and transition pressures, China's insistence on maintaining the most comprehensive range of industrial categories is to absorb historical lessons where moving from the real to virtual economy weakened the nation's foundation.
 This commitment to manufacturing is the material basis for breaking out of traditional rise-fall cycles.

 Chapter Four: System Costs and Strategic Patience

-Why China Chooses Not to “Strike”
+Why China Chooses Not to “Use Force”

 Epilogue: A Normal China, Normal Expectations